MicrosoftDocs/sql-docs/docs/reporting-services/install-windows/configure-a-report-server-database-connection-ssrs-configuration-manager.md

 ---
-title: "Configure a report server database connection (Configuration Manager)"
+title: "Configure a report server database connection (Report Server Configuration Manager)"
 description: "Each report server instance requires a connection to the report server database that stores reports, shared data sources, resources, and metadata managed by the server."
 author: maggiesMSFT
 ms.author: maggies